 Figure 1 illustrates the proposed architecture for the COMPASS simulator, which is based on the one used for websim.
 Access to the simulator, which is hosted on a secured server, is password-protected using a SQL database, which lists all registered users (i.e., the member of the science team).
-To limit human interactions, the user should have the possibility to automatically register into the database through a registration form (not currently implamented in websim).
-Security considerations (TLR7) will probably require to set up a checking procedure before allowing the user to log in and run simulations.
-The user database will contain all the relevant information about the user (username, email, default choices).
-The user should keep the possibility the modify this information, which will require a profile managing system.

-The user then access a web form, which allow defining a simulation (see Fig. 2).
-Once the web form has been filled out, a request is sent to a science server which runs an IDL code corresponding to the core of the instrument simulator.
-The IDL language offers a very good compromise between simulation and developement speeds1.
+This architecture allows us to meet both science requirements (i.e., an user-friendly access to the simulator as described below) as well as security considerations.
+Once the web form describing a simulation set-up (see Fig. 2) has been filled out, a request is sent to a science server which runs an IDL code corresponding to the core of the instrument simulator.
 Products (FITS files) are sent back to the web server, from which they can be downloaded.
-The user then receives an email letting him/her know that the simulation is completed and results can be downloaded.
 The web server keeps the corresponding files during three days after which they are automatically removed, which implies that a limited space disk storage capacity is necessary (<1To).
-The websim science server is an 8-CPU architecture system, on which simulations take from a few minutes up to a few hours with the current IDL simulation code on a "1 simulation/1 CPU" basis.
-Multi-CPU processors are therefore well-suited to the computation power required for the COMPASS instrument simulations (TLR8).

-This overall architecture allows us to meet both science requirements (TLR1-6) as well as security and time considerations (TLR7-8).
-It has already been tested, validated, and succesfully used during the E-ELT instrument phase A studies and therefore offer a good level of readiness and a good starting point for the COMPASS project.
+The IDL language offers a very good compromise between simulation and development speeds1.
+The science server used for websim is a 8 CPU cores, on which simulations take from a few minutes up to a few hours with the current IDL simulation code.
+Multi-CPU processors are therefore well-suited to the computation power required for the COMPASS instrument simulations.
+Such an overall architecture has already been tested, validated, and succesfully used during the E-ELT instrument phase A studies and therefore offer a good level of readiness.